comtravo/comtravo.github.io/README.md

 # Creating a New Post

 The posts are located in the `_posts` directory and use `markdown`.
 To create a new one, just create a new markdown file called `YYYY-MM-DD_Post_Title.md`, where `YYYY-MM-DD` can be the current date.
 Each post has a _front matter_ and some content.
-The _fron matter_ contains meta data about the post, most of which should be pretty self eplanatory.
+The _front matter_ contains meta data about the post, most of which should be pretty self explanatory.

 ```
 ---